Liga I: Media coverage

-In 2004, Telesport, a small TV network, bought the broadcasting rights for $28 million.
-The four seasons contract ended in the summer of 2008.
-Telesport sold some of the broadcasting rights for matches to other Romanian networks, including, TVR1, Antena 1, Național TV, and Kanal D.
+In 2004, Telesport, a small television network, acquired the broadcasting rights for $28 million under a four-season contract that ran until the summer of 2008.
+During this period, Telesport sub-licensed part of the coverage to other Romanian broadcasters, including TVR1, Antena 1, Național TV, and Kanal D.

-On 31 March 2008, Antena 1 with RCS & RDS outbid Realitatea Media and Kanal D in the broadcasting rights auction with a bid of €102 million for a three seasons contract.
+On 31 March 2008, Antena 1 and RCS & RDS outbid Realitatea Media and Kanal D in a broadcasting rights auction, securing a €102 million deal for three seasons.

-In 2011, the broadcasting rights were bought by RCS & RDS for their channels Digi Sport 1, Digi Sport 2 and Digi Sport 3.
-This channels aired broadcasting of seven of the nine matches from each stage of the championship.
-The other two matches were broadcast by Antena 1 (an Intact Media Group channel) and Dolce Sport (a channel owned by Telekom Romania).
+In 2011, broadcasting rights were acquired by RCS & RDS for its channels Digi Sport 1, Digi Sport 2, and Digi Sport 3.
+The network broadcast seven of the nine matches per round, while the remaining two matches were shown by Antena 1 (an Intact Media Group channel) and Dolce Sport, owned by Telekom Romania.

-In March 2014, LPF announced that the rights were sold for a five-year period to a company from the European Union, without specifying the company's name.
-A month later, Look TV and Look Plus were revealed as the TV stations that would broadcast the games from Liga I and Cupa Ligii between 2014 and 2019.
+In March 2014, the LPF announced that the broadcasting rights had been sold for a five-year period to a company from the European Union, without disclosing its name.
+A month later, it was revealed that Look TV and Look Plus had secured the rights to broadcast Liga I and Cupa Ligii matches for the 2014–2019 period.

 EA Sports

-On 27 August 2019, Liga I signed a contract with EA Sports for the rights of the league for FIFA 20.
-It was the first time that the Liga I had been featured in a sports video game.
-Liga I has been featured in every FIFA installment since then.
+On 27 August 2019, Liga I signed a contract with EA Sports for the rights to feature the league in FIFA 20.
+This marked the first time Liga I was included in a sports video game.
+Since then, Liga I has been featured in every subsequent FIFA installment.